 Tetrachlorvinphos, flumethrin, and imidacloprid are some of the insecticides used in common flea and tick collars.
 If handled inappropriately, absorbed into the skin, or ingested, then they can cause problems in humans and pets.
 Common symptoms are lethargy, nausea, vomiting, wheezing, rash, or skin lesions.

-How Can I Find a Flea and Tick Collar That’s Safe?
+How to Choose a Safer Flea and Tick Collar

 If you think your pet needs a flea and tick collar, talk to your veterinarian.
 In some states (like our lovely Arizona) flea and tick prevention is not as necessary as it is in others.
 Unless you do lots of traveling and deep country hiking with your pet, you might not need a flea and tick collar.
 Either way, your vet can recommend a safe option that does not use harmful insecticides.